NZ2ND Transfer with On-the-Fly Conversion

 None

-Table 4 Local Memory -> Global Memory channels and supported data types
+Table 4 Specific paths and supported data types of Local Memory -> Global Memory

 Data Types of the Source and Destination Operands (Same)